The submental approach is used to treat fractures of the anterior mandibular body and symphysis.

 5. Option: bilateral extension

-Submental extension The submental incision can be extended laterally to encompass both the right and left mandible by degloving the entire lateral surface of the mandible in the same way as in the submandibular approach.
-Click here for a detailed description of the submandibular approach.
+The submental incision can be extended laterally to encompass both the right and left mandibular body.
+The entire lateral surface of the mandible is degloved in the same way as in the submandibular approach.
 This may be necessary in complex fractures such as comminuted, atrophic, and severe bilateral fractures.

 An extension of the incision parallel to the inferior border is shown in the following illustrations as the approach is explained.